Why Am I So Tired And What To Do To Get Results

 How to cut down nnEMF exposure: turn off wireless devices at night, keep them out of sleeping areas, or avoid nnEMF’s (especially 5G) altogether—install fiber optic instead.

-IT COULD BE TOO MUCH BLUE LIGHT EXPOSURE
+BLUE LIGHT EXPOSURE

 EMF’s are one tiredness-causing problem from devices.
 Turns out the effects of blue light exposure are another.